Download Word format [60 Kb]

 - Do not stretch or compress bellows.

 - Remove protective film (if any) from exposed surfaces of copper promptly upon installation.
+Under no conditions allow strippable film to fuse to copper.
 Strip with care to avoid damage to finishes.

 - Clean exposed copper surfaces, removing substances that might cause discoloration of metal.